-15 Photos of Vultures Show Them in a Way You’ve Never Seen Them Before
+15 Photos Of Vultures Show Them In A Way You’ve Likely Never Seen Before

 According to National Geographic photographer Charlie Hamilton James, vultures are “the fastest-declining birds in history … of all the animals in the world they are the ones that are possibly in the most trouble.”
-The vulture is being slaughtered in Africa in record numbers because witch doctors believe their brains and other body parts can help people see into the future.
-The vulture’s disappearance is already having a major effect on Africa’s ecosystem because their meat consumption is larger than all other scavengers’ combined.
+Vultures are being slaughtered in Africa in record numbers because witch doctors believe their brains and other body parts can help people see into the future.
+The vultures’ disappearance is already having a major effect on Africa’s ecosystem because their meat consumption is larger than all other scavengers’ combined.

-To bring attention to the plight of the vulture, James embarked on an ambitious photo shoot, going so far as putting a camera in the carcass of a zebra to get a never-seen-before glimpse into their feeding habits.
+To bring attention to the plight of the vulture, Hamilton James embarked on an ambitious photo shoot, even putting a camera in the carcass of a zebra to get a unique glimpse into their feeding habits.
 James also documented the underground vulture trade in an illegal bush-meat marketplace.

-“What really saddens me is that even with us creating the biggest exposure the vulture crisis has ever had, I still don't think anything will happen fast enough to stop the decline.” — Charlie Hamilton James
+“What really saddens me is that even with us creating the biggest exposure the vulture crisis has ever had, I still don't think anything will happen fast enough to stop the decline.” — Charlie Hamilton James, wildlife photographer

-There are 23 vulture species in the world, and at least one type of vulture is found on every continent except Australia and Antarctica.
+There are 23 vulture species in the world, and at least one type of vulture is found on five of the seven continents.

-Different vulture species have different-shaped beaks, which means that each feeds on a particular part of a carcass (like innards and muscle tissue or hide).
-Competition for food is thus reduced.
+Different vulture species have differently shaped beaks, which means that each feeds on a particular part of a carcass (like innards and muscle tissue or hide).
+This reduces competition for food across species.